oliviaross/transformations-p5js/README.md

 ##Rotation

 Not only can we move the coordinate system with `translate()` in p5, we can also rotate the entire grid, with `rotate()`.
 This function takes one argument, which is the number of _radians_ you want to rotate.
 Since most people think in degrees, p5 has a built-in `radians()` function which takes a number of degrees as it's argument and converts it for you.
-Give that background info, let's try rotating a square clockwise.
+Given that background info, let's try rotating a square clockwise.

 ``` javascript